haugjo/fires/README.md

 # FIRES
-This repository contains an implementation of the FIRES framework that is introduced in *Haug et al. (2020), Leveraging Model Inherent Variable Importance for Stable Online Feature Selection.*
+This repository contains an implementation of the FIRES framework that is introduced in

-The paper will be published in the proceedings of the KDD'20 conference.
-In the meantime, please refer to [arXiv](https://arxiv.org/abs/2006.10398).
+*Johannes Haug, Martin Pawelczyk, Klaus Broelemann, and Gjergji Kasneci.
+2020.
+Leveraging Model Inherent Variable Importance for Stable Online Feature Selection.
+In Proceedings of the 26th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining (KDD '20).
+Association for Computing Machinery, New York, NY, USA, 1478–1502.
+DOI:https://doi.org/10.1145/3394486.3403200*

+Please refer to our paper at KDD '20 when using this implementation.
+Archived versions of the paper can be found at [ACM](https://dl.acm.org/doi/10.1145/3394486.3403200) and [arXiv](https://arxiv.org/abs/2006.10398).

 ## Apply FIRES to Your Project
 The FIRES implementation provided here uses a Probit base model to select features in binary classification settings.